Small-sample performance and underlying assumptions of a bootstrap-based inference method for a general analysis of covariance model with possibly heteroskedastic and nonnormal errors: Introduction

 Relaxing the model assumptions has been an important focus of research in the field of regression analysis for some decades, too.
-Especially with regard to heteroskedasticity of the errors, a major breakthrough was the heteroskedasticity-consistent covariance matrix estimator (HCCME), and the derivation of the asymptotic distributions of its corresponding test statistics \citep{Whi}.
-Since then, several modifications of White's initial estimator have been proposed \citep{Mac, Cri}, and this class of HCCMEs has become popular especially in the econometrics literature.
-Recently, bootstrap methods have been applied to HCCMEs and compared with the classical asymptotic results in extensive simulation studies \citep{Mac10}.
+Especially with regard to heteroskedasticity of the errors, an important contribution was White's heteroskedasticity-consistent covariance matrix estimator (HCCME), and the derivation of the asymptotic distributions of its corresponding test statistics \citep{Whi}.
 In medical studies, this approach has been used to some extent, too, both in applied branches such as diffusion tensor imaging \citep{Zhu} and genome-wide microarray analyses \citep{Bar}, as well as in more methodological papers \citep{Kim, Jud}.
-However, the statement by \cite{Hay} that HCCMEs are hardly known outside the statistical and econometric audience still appears to be a fair assessment.
-Moreover, the methods used and discussed in those papers either lack sufficient generality, maintaining strong assumptions like the normality of the errors \citep{Kim}, or they do not consider the assumptions underlying HCCMEs at all \citep{Hay, Zhu, Bar, Jud}.
-In addition to that, results of simulation studies conducted in the context of linear regression indicate that the classical asymptotic HCCME-based tests tend to be liberal \citep{Mac10}.\ where $u_i^{\ast} = Y_i^{\ast}-{\bf x}_i^{\prime}\bestwb$, $1\leq i \leq N$.
+However, the statement that HCCMEs are hardly known outside the statistical audience \citep{Hay} still appears to be a fair assessment.
+Moreover, the methods discussed so far either lack sufficient generality, maintaining strong assumptions like the normality of the errors \citep{Kim}, or they do not consider the assumptions underlying HCCMEs at all \citep{Hay, Zhu, Bar, Jud}.
+In addition to that, results of simulation studies conducted in the context of linear regression indicate that the classical asymptotic HCCME-based tests tend to be liberal \citep{Mac10}.
+However, it remains an open question whether this holds true for the ANCOVA model, too.
+Moreover, proofs are hardly provided, except in one publication, where the authors nevertheless kept the restrictive assumption of a symmetric error distribution, yet providing some empirical evidence that their approach might work in a more general setting, too \citep{Dav}.